Police investigated 10 Pulaski County killings in June, including 2 unborn children

 Thus far, only two people have been arrested and charged in the homicides, although one suspected shooter was gunned down by month's end, before he could be arrested and charged.

-More people died by homicide this June than last year, when Pulaski County law enforcement reported investigating seven killings as homicides, data showed.
+More people died by homicide this June than the same month last year, when Pulaski County law enforcement reported investigating seven killings as homicides, data showed.

 North Little Rock police investigated June's first homicide in the 2200 block of East Washington Avenue on June 1.